sigmer/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 <a name="behavior-tabs"></a>
 <a name="behavior-tabs-1"></a>
 ### Tabs
-Use the tabs & sections to organize content.
+Tabs organize input content into visible "pages".
 The Basics tab should be the starting point for all creates and contain essential configuration info.
 The design should allow for quick resource creation at any time with unrestricted navigation between tabs.
 Enabling users to freely navigate the tabs reduces the friction for users looking to learn about your resource.
 The combination of quick creation and tab exploration can lead to additional resource deployments over time.

 Most creates should have a minimum of 3 tabs; **Basics**, **Tags**, **Review + create**.
 All other tabs are optional.
 Tab naming should follow sentence case, with only the first letter capitalized unless the words are proper nouns, acronyms or brand names.